Virtual Thematic Workshop in Mathematics

 The Virtual Thematic Workshop in Mathematics aims to bring together reputed mathematicians to discuss and to promote high level of mathematics in different fields and subjects, with diversity and geographic balance.

-It is organized by TYAN (TWAS Young Affiliate Network), TWAS-LACREP (Latin America and the Caribbean Regional Partner of The World Academy of Sciences), The Young Academy of Argentina, The Brazilian Mathematical Society, with the support of the Brazilian Academy of Sciences and Mexican Mathematical Society.
+It is organized by TYAN (TWAS Young Affiliates Network), TWAS-LACREP (Latin America and the Caribbean Regional Partner of The World Academy of Sciences), The Young Academy of Argentina, The Brazilian Mathematical Society, with the support of the Brazilian Academy of Sciences and Mexican Mathematical Society.

 - Jaqueline Mesquita (Universidade de Brasília, Brazil)